Student Visa Attendance and Engagement

 Student visa holders are required to attend and engage with their course in order to maintain their Student visa and remain registered on their programme.
 The conditions of your visa do not permit you to study your programme entirely online and so you must attend your course's in-person teaching and supervisory sessions.

-Prolonged periods of non-attendance without sufficient justification confirmed with your school or department can result in the withdrawal of sponsorship for your Student visa and your withdrawal from your course.
+Prolonged periods of non-attendance without sufficient justification, confirmed with your school or department, may result in the withdrawal of sponsorship for your Student visa and your withdrawal from your course.

 Term-time Attendance

 For taught students, term-time is set out on the Key Dates page of The University's website.
-It also includes the summer period for postgraduate students who will be working on their dissertation.
-With the exception of the arrangement for single-year PGTs for the summer as detailed below though, taught students are expected to be studying on campus during term-time and should restrict travelling to the formal holiday periods.
+This includes the summer period for postgraduate students who are working on their dissertation.
+Except for the specific arrangements for single-year PGT students during the summer, as detailed below, taught students are expected to be studying on campus during term-time and should limit travel to official holiday periods.
 This is to ensure that you protect your Student visa status and also maintain your eligibility to apply for the Graduate route, upon the successful completion of your course.

-Reading weeks and non-teaching weeks are still term-time and are a not vacation periods for taught students to use to travel away from campus.
+Reading weeks and non-teaching weeks are still considered term-time and are a not vacation periods for taught students to travel away from campus.

 For research students, the standard University vacation periods do not apply.
-You will only be considered outside of term-time when you make use of the 8 weeks of vacation you are permitted to take each academic year as approved by your supervisor and recorded by your Doctoral Academy.
+You are only considered to be outside of term-time during the 32 working days of annual leave permitted each academic year, in addition to public holidays and University closure days, as approved by your supervisor and recorded by your Doctoral Academy.

 It is compulsory for all undergraduate and postgraduate students to record their in-person attendance at taught activities on campus using SEAtS.
 You can access your guide to SEAtS here.

-If you know you will be absent from timetabled sessions, you should log this in the SEAtS app so that this can be approved by your school.
-If you need need wellbeing support, you should contact your School Attendance team to discuss this further.
+If you know you will be absent from timetabled sessions, you should log this in the SEAtS app so your school can review and approve the absence.
+If you require wellbeing support, please contact your School Attendance team to discuss this further.

-NOTE: You do not need to notify the Student Immigration Team about short-term absences or technical issues which have prevented you from recording your attendance at a small number of sessions.
+NOTE: You do not need to notify the Student Immigration Team about short-term absences or technical issues that have prevented you from recording attendance at a small number of sessions.
 Short-term absences will be assessed and authorised by your school and do not require additional approval from the Student Immigration Team.
+In the event of a longer-term absence from study, you must first clarify the academic implications with your school's attendance team before the Student Immigration can advise on the visa implications.

 Students who do not have the option to use SEAtS to check-in need to speak to your School Attendance Team to confirm the alternative arrangements for monitoring your in-person attendance.